Learn How to Keep Houseplants Alive in Winters as dipping temperature and cold, harsh days can make them difficult to survive, even indoors.

-When you bring plants indoors in winters, try to provide the warmth, above 50 F (10 C) is fine.
-The ideal daytime temperature for plants ranges between 65-75 F (18-23 C), and the night temperature of 55-65 F (13-18 C).
-Keep your plants safe from the temperature below 50 F (10 C) as it can be harmful to them.
+When you bring plants indoors in winters, try to provide warmth; above 50 F (10 C) is fine.
+The ideal daytime temperature for plants ranges between 65-75 F (18-23 C) and the night temperature of 55-65 F (13-18 C).
+Keep your plants safe from a temperature below 50 F (10 C) as it can be harmful to them.

 Also, safeguard your plants from cold drafts.
-Keep in mind that constant fluctuation of temperature is fatal for plants, just like the long exposure of cold and heat.
+Keep in mind that constant fluctuation of temperature is fatal for plants, just like the long exposure to cold and heat.

 8. Provide Artificial Light

 Add artificial light when it begins to get too dark.
 To keep your Houseplants Alive in Winters, expose plants to grow lights when you notice any sign of winters, such as yellowing of leaves and wilting.

 Placing them under growing lights will help them to survive well in winter.